Maps show smoke from Canadian wildfires blowing through the Northeast as air quality deteriorates

 On Tuesday, an air quality health advisory was in effect for most of New York State, according to the state's Department of Environmental Conservation.

-The air quality for the New York City metro area, Lower Hudson Valley, Upper Hudson Valley, Adirondacks, Eastern Lake Ontario, and Central Regions was classified as "unhealthy for sensitive groups," but the general public is not likely to be affected, officials said.
+Earlier on Tuesday, the air quality for the New York City metro area, Lower Hudson Valley, Upper Hudson Valley, Adirondacks, Eastern Lake Ontario, and Central Regions was classified as "unhealthy for sensitive groups."

+By Tuesday night, the air quality for the New York City metro area was considered "Very Unhealthy."
+New York City Mayor Eric Adams said in a statement that the air quality was expected to improve slightly overnight and into Wednesday morning, but deteriorate again Wednesday afternoon and evening.

+Adams said New Yorkers should limit outdoor activity Wednesday while noting that children, older adults and those with heart or breathing problems may be "especially sensitive and should avoid outdoor activities during this time."

 The Air Quality Index (AQI) measures the level of fine particle pollution in the air, which includes a mixture of solids and liquid droplets, according to officials.